Tribute of the Three Cows: Events of 1373

-The conflict escalated further until 1373, when the legendary events leading to the arbitration of Ansó of 1375 took place.
+The conflict escalated further until 1373 when the legendary events leading to the arbitration of Ansó of 1375 took place.

-The accounts say in 1373 two shepherds, Pedro Karrika from Isaba and Pierre Sansoler from Arette, met with their flocks on the mountain Arlas, on what officially was territory of the kingdom of Navarre.
+The accounts say that in 1373 two shepherds, Pedro Karrika from Isaba and Pierre Sansoler from Arette, met with their flocks on the mountain Arlas, on what officially was the territory of the kingdom of Navarre.
 After an argument, they quarreled, and Karrika killed Sansoler.
 The cousin of Sansoler, Anginar Sansoler, gathered together a band of people from Barétous, and tried to track down Karrika.
 When they failed to find Karrika on the highlands, they descended towards Belagua in Roncal, where they found Karrika's wife, Antonia Garde, then pregnant.
 After asking her about the whereabouts of her husband, the band killed her.
 News of her death reached the town of Isaba, where Karrika and others formed an opposing group that set out to avenge her death.
 They arrived in Sansoler's house whilst the latter was celebrating the murder.
 The people of Isaba slaughtered everyone present except for Sansoler's wife and baby son, who were spared.
 Upon hearing of this killing, the people of Arette retaliated by ambushing Karrika and his band, who were then killed in a fight were a total of 25 people died.
-Legend has it that the people of Barétous were led by a terrifying cagot with four ears; though the fight was being won by those from Barétous, Lucas Lopéz de Garde managed to slay the cagot captain, and the rest of the group from Barétous fled the fight demoralised.
+Legend has it that the people of Barétous were led by a terrifying cagot with four ears.
+However, Lucas Lopéz de Garde of Roncal managed to slay the cagot captain, and the rest of the group from Barétous fled the fight demoralised.
 News of the events reached the king of Navarre and the viscount of Béarn, who tried in vain to settle the dispute.

 The dispute grew in strength until the so-called battle of Aguincea, were 53 Roncalese and 200 Baretouses died.
 In the end, the Barétous asked for a truce, and the Roncalese agreed for the dispute to be settled by arbitration in Ansó, a nearby town in the then independent kingdom of Aragon.